adbeyer23/dsp/03-command_line.md

 `ls -Glp`

 > >
-`ls` : list files in directory
+* ls : list files in directory
-`ls -a`  : list all files in directory, including hidden `ls -l`  : displays long format listing (editing rights, times-stamps etc.)
+* ls -a : list all files in directory, including hidden
+* ls -l : displays long format listing (editing rights, times-stamps etc.)
-`ls -lh`  : displays long format listing and lists file sizes in human readable format `ls -lah`  : display long format listing on all files and lists file sizes in human readable format `ls -t`   : displays files by modification time
+* ls -lh : displays long format listing and lists file sizes in human readable format
+* ls -lah : display long format listing on all files and lists file sizes in human readable format
-`ls -Glp`
+* ls -t : displays files by modification time
+* ls -Glp : adds color to and displays directories with a "/" at the end and displays long format listing of files

 ---